Dejital/dejital.github.com/projects.md

 ## Projects

-This is a chronological history of several personal/side projects.
+This is a chronological history of several coding side projects.

 ### [Personowl](http://app.snevsky.com/) (2016)